NVIDIA/aistore/README.md

 ## Features

-* S3-like HTTP REST API to GET/PUT objects, and create, destroy, list and configure buckets;
+* S3-like HTTP REST API to GET/PUT objects, and create, destroy, list and configure buckets, and more;
-* FUSE client (called `aisfs`) to access AIS objects as files;
+* FUSE client (called `aisfs`), to access AIS objects as files;
-* multiple access points via AIS gateways (aka *proxies*) that are extremely lightweight and can run anywhere;
+* arbitrary number of access points - AIS gateways (aka *proxies*) that are extremely lightweight and can run anywhere;
-* convenient and easy-to-use command-line interface (CLI);
+* easy-to-use command-line interface (CLI);
-* runs natively on Kubernetes;
 * scale-out with no downtime and no limitation;
 * automated rebalancing upon changes in cluster membership, drive failures, bucket renaming, etc.;
-* n-way mirroring (RAID-1), m/k erasure coding, end-to-end data protection;
+* n-way mirroring (RAID-1), Reed–Solomon erasure coding, end-to-end data protection;

+In addition, AIStore:

 * can be deployed on any commodity hardware;
-* Amazon S3 and Google Cloud Storage backends, and all GCS and S3-compliant object storages;
+* supports Amazon S3 and Google Cloud Storage backends (and all GCS and S3-compliant object storages);
 * can be used as a fast tier or a cache for GCS and S3; can be populated on-demand and/or via separate `prefetch` and `download` APIs;
 * can be used as a standalone highly-available protected storage;
 * includes MapReduce extension for massively parallel resharding of very large datasets.

-Last but not the least, AIS features open format and, therefore, freedom to copy or move your data off of AIS at any time using familiar Linux `tar(1)`, `scp(1)`, `rsync(1)` and similar.
+Last but not least, AIS runs natively on Kubernetes and features open format and, therefore, freedom to copy or move your data off of AIS at any time using familiar Linux `tar(1)`, `scp(1)`, `rsync(1)` and similar.

 For detailed overview, design philosophy, and components, please see this [document](docs/overview.md) where you can also find 5 (five) alternative ways to populate AIStore with existing datasets.